Jane University: Practitioner Training

 Lesson 2: Charting in Jane

-Now that weâre feeling comfortable navigating the schedule and booking appointments, letâs dive into charting!
+Now that we’re feeling comfortable navigating the schedule and booking appointments, let’s dive into charting!

-Jane lets you create customizable chart notes to fit your practice and your treatment style.
-We know youâd rather be treating patients than doing endless admin, so our goal is to have you charting quickly and efficiently.
+We know you’d rather be treating patients than doing endless admin, so our goal is to have you charting quickly and efficiently.

 Charting in Jane maintains some of the things you love about paper, such as custom templates, text, images, and easy reference to past entries; while also gaining some new exciting electronic features like having searchable entries, the ability to duplicate past entries, and automatically adhering to charting regulations.

-Getting Started With Charting:
+Getting Started With Charting

-Our next video covers a full overview of Janeâs Charting area.
-Youâll learn about the practitionerâs home base for charting, how to navigate the charting area, how to create new chart entries, and how to set up your templates.
+Our next video covers a full overview of Jane’s Charting area.
+You’ll learn about the practitioner’s home base for charting, how to navigate the charting area, create new treatment notes or chart notes, and set up your templates.

-Note: Speed up or slow down the video speed using the âď¸ button inside the video player!
+Note: Speed up or slow down the video speed using the ⚙️ button inside the video player!

-Letâs review a few items we learned in the video above:
+Let’s review a few items we learned in the video above:

-The Day Sheet View:
+The Day Sheet View

-To help make your workflow efficient, Jane has an area that allows practitioners to schedule, chart, and even accept payment all in one screen.
-We learned in the video above that this area is known as the âDayâ view.
-Practitioners can access the Day Sheet view, by clicking the Day tab in the main menu.
+To help make your workflow more efficient, Jane has an area that allows practitioners to schedule, chart, and even accept payment all in one screen.
+We learned in the video above that this area is known as the “Day View.
+Practitioners can access the Day View, by clicking the Day tab in the main menu.

 Take a quick tour with Sophia as she walks through the practitioner Day View.
 Then, keep reading to see how to access the appointment panel from the same screen.

-You can log-in with the username: practitioner and use the same weekly password.
+You can log in with the username: practitioner and use the same weekly password.

-Hereâs an example of the practitionerâs Day Sheet View:
+Here’s an example of the practitioner’s Day View:

-Practice Drill đ
+Practice Drill 🏈

 Sign in as a practitioner to try out accessing charts in the Day sheet view: